7 Signs Your Service Desk Platform Needs a Migration in 2026

 Service desk platform migration signs are easy to miss when you are in the middle of running a busy IT operation.
 The platform has always had quirks.
 Workarounds have become second nature.
 The team knows which buttons to avoid.
-Staying on the wrong platform has a cost, however.
-A slow, inflexible, or poorly integrated service desk platform is not just an IT problem.
+Staying on the wrong platform has a cost, though.
+A slow, inflexible, or poorly integrated service desk is not just an IT problem.
 It is a drag on every team that depends on IT to function.

 Not sure whether your platform has a configuration gap or a genuine capability limitation?
 Book a diagnostic call and we will give you a straight answer in 30 minutes.